shuhei/shuhei.github.com/source/_posts/2017-01-05-how-to-export-commonjs-and-es-module.markdown

 - [colors.es2015.js and colors.js have different APIs · Issue #16 · shuhei/material-colors](https://github.com/shuhei/material-colors/issues/16).

-Here is the twists and turnes that I wandered to solve the problem.
+Here is the twists and turns that I wandered to solve the problem.

 ## Exports